vinceloppeur/serverok/README.md

 ## Authentication

-_Before you can use this, you must first have an [ngrok](https://ngrok.com) account and get your auth token._

 ```bash
 serverok auth --token [your_auth_token]
 ```

+_To get your auth token, first [create and login to your ngrok account](https://dashboard.ngrok.com/login)_

-Or you can just run the command without passing any options and it will prompt you to enter your auth token.
+Without passing the `--token` option, a prompt will be created to enter your auth token.

 ## Serve Your Files